-4.01 HONORARY PRESIDENT

-Any persons of distinction, upon recommendation by the president and simple majority approval of Council, may be invited to become honorary president of the Association for a fixed period, not to exceed two years.
-Such term can be extended by simple majority vote of Council for one additional two year term.

-APPROVED BY COUNCIL 24 January 2009
+- 4.01 HONORARY PRESIDENT.
+Upon recommendation by the president and a simple majority approval of Council, any person of distinction may be invited to become honorary president of the Association for a fixed period, not to exceed two years.
+Such term can be extended by simple majority vote of Council for one additional two-year term.
+Approved by Council 24 January 2009 - 4.02 VICE-REGAL APPOINTMENT.
+The Governor General and Commander-in-Chief of Canada upon appointment may be invited to become honorary vice-president, which appointment shall be for life or until the individual resigns. - 4.03 HONORARY VICE-PRESIDENTS.

-4.02 VICE-REGAL APPOINTMENT

-The Governor General and Commander-in-Chief of Canada upon appointment may be invited to become honorary vice-president, which appointment shall be for life or until the individual resigns.

-4.03 HONORARY VICE-PRESIDENTS

 Presidents retiring from office may be invited to become honorary vice-presidents, which appointments shall be for life or until the individual(s) resign.